ng-/ng/readme.md

 ### todos
 - Many, many ideas.
 Feel free to email me suggestions!
+- Transforms currently affect all modules, but they should only affect the current module and ones that require it
+- Better Error Stacks and with 3 display options server console, client console, browser
 - More stock middleware, gzip etc, and more stock transforms
 - Make $location work on server side functions (send header redirect)
+- In ng.style's type, 'ng' is not interpolated in view; needs 'angular'
 - Testing API.
 Any good ideas of how to integrate?
 - Make namespace use self-executing function rather than setting a global var
 - Rpc should allow http.get to be replaced with other protocols (web socket) or methods (post).